CorradoAmedeoBertazzoni/Morphone/Monotimbral-Monophonic/README.md

 * **HubertSoft Encoder:** Provided in `Encoder_HubertSoft.ipynb`
 * **ContentVec Encoder:** Provided in `Encoder_ContentVec.ipynb`

-**Performance Note:** Following our experimental evaluations, we achieved significantly more satisfying results from a musical and artistic perspective utilizing the **HubertSoft** encoder.
-We highly recommend utilizing this model for tasks requiring high musical fidelity and accurate timbre reproduction.
+**Performance Note & Our Experiment:** Following our experimental evaluations, we achieved significantly more satisfying results from a musical and artistic perspective utilizing the **HubertSoft** encoder.
+For our specific goals, we utilized the NSynth dataset for both training and validation, sourced directly from [Google Magenta](https://magenta.withgoogle.com/datasets/nsynth).
+Starting from these datasets, we trained the model specifically to reproduce the sound of a 'brass' instrument.
+After several training epochs and evaluating various checkpoints, we successfully converted a monotimbral-monophonic saxophone audio file into a realistic brass sound.

+**Custom Datasets:** Please note that while we utilized the NSynth dataset, any potential user is completely free to use their own preferred custom dataset.
+The only technical requirements for custom datasets are that the audio files must be in `.wav` format and each sample must have a duration of no less than 2 seconds.

 ---